Max Sasson

-Max Sasson (born September 5, 2000) is an American professional ice hockey center for the Vancouver Canucks of the National Hockey League (NHL).
+Max Sasson (born September 5, 2000) is an American professional ice hockey player who is a center for the Vancouver Canucks of the National Hockey League (NHL).
 He played two seasons of college ice hockey for the Western Michigan Broncos and made his NHL debut in 2024.

 Early life

 Sasson was born September 5, 2000, in Birmingham, Michigan, to Alan and Ellen Sasson.
 Sasson spent his junior ice hockey career with the Cedar Rapids RoughRiders of the United States Hockey League (USHL).
 During two seasons there, he recorded 19 goals and 23 assists in 107 regular season games.
 When the August 2020 Midwest derecho caused severe damage to ImOn Ice Arena in Cedar Rapids, Sasson was dispersed to the Waterloo Black Hawks for the 2020–21 USHL season.
 There, he led the team with 20 goals and 49 points in 49 games.

 Career

 College

 After leaving the USHL, Sasson joined the Western Michigan Broncos for his college ice hockey career.
 He was named the National Collegiate Hockey Conference (NCHC) rookie of the month for January 2022 after recording two goals and five points in a four-game span.
 After a slow start to his freshman year, recording only three points through his first 18 games, Sasson began producing in the second half, finishing the 2021–22 season with nine goals and 22 points in 37 games.
 He was also named to the NCHC Academic All-Conference Team, maintaining a grade point average of at least 3.50 that year.

 During the 2022–23 season, Sasson was the Broncos' top-line center, playing on a line with Ryan McAllister and Jason Polin.
 That season, he was third on the team with 42 points, including 15 goals, and led the Broncos to their best NCHC finish in program history.
 He was the NCHC Player of the Month for March 2023, with ten points in five games, including a hat trick against the Miami RedHawks.
 In two seasons with Western Michigan, Sasson had 24 goals and 64 points in 75 games.